MAmirEshraghi/Leukemia_Diagnosis_Application/README.md

 an Android-base application for diagnosing and predicting Leukemia subtypes with take advantage of Deep Learning and Image Processing techniques.

 - Note: This repository is reserved for further information and codes, and this NOT complete yet.
+- Note: The proposal of this Application was submitted to International Congress of Artificial Intelligence in Medical Science (AIMS), Kish Island, 17-19 May 2023.

 # overall view: